LucasRothe/Expo/README.txt

       Often this value is slightly longer than the majority of the values.
 If it is possible, the format should be adjusted.

  >> Do you have a problem which is not mentioned above, please contact Maintainer/s.
-Your request will be responded as fast as possible.
+Your request will be answered as fast as possible.
     Please keep in mind that this project is done within the authors'/maintainers' spare time.

 ## Maintainer/s